Click to our Facebook page for current news & updates.

 " Sharing heritage, we find one humanity"

-We acknowledge that the Dundas Roncesvalles Peace Garden is on the shared traditional lands of the Mississauga Anishnaabeg, Haudenosaunee and Wendat Indigenous people.
+We acknowledge that the Dundas Roncesvalles Peace Garden is on the treaty lands of the Mississaugas of the New Credit First Nation, and the traditional lands of the Mississauga Anishnaabeg, Haudenosaunee and Wendat Indigenous people.

 FRIENDS OF THE DUNDAS RONCESVALLES PEACE GARDEN